 As we know, Copy Disk feature provided by MiniTool Partition Wizard can also help to transfer OS to SSD with ease.
 Detailed steps are shown here.

-Step 2: Select the disk which needs copying and activate “Copy Disk” on left panel to get the following interface:
+Step 2: Select the disk which needs copying and activate “Copy Disk” on the left panel.

-Step 5: Read the note carefully which shows how to boot from target disk, and then click "Finish” button to go back to the main interface.
+Step 5: Read the note carefully which shows how to boot from the target disk, and then click the “Finish” button to go back to the main interface.

 Video tutorial for copying disk

-Now you would know how to successfully migrate Windows OS from HDD to SSD, and MiniTool Partition Wizard is undoubtedly a good alternative to Samsung’s Data Migration tool.
+Now you would know how to migrate Windows OS from HDD to SSD successfully, and MiniTool Partition Wizard is undoubtedly a good alternative to Samsung’s Data Migration tool.

 2 Necessary Tools for SSD Users

 As we know, SSD is better than HDD.
 To be specific, SSD does not possess any head.
 Instead, it uses flash memory as the storage medium, and the seek time is almost ZERO, without any delay.